DRILL PRESS:

 WORK BENCH:

-storage of small objects such as drill bits and screws.
-The edge of the work bench is the best place to store a soda until
+A storage device.
+The top is for short to medium term storage, while the underneath is for permanent storage of small objects such as drill bits and screws.
+The edge of the work bench is the best place to store a soda until it warms up.